-Additionally, the heatmap does not provide the complete picture of the outcomes that a MySuper product provides to individual members and should not be used in isolation when making decisions regarding superannuation products.
+Additionally, the Heatmap does not provide the complete picture of the outcomes that a MySuper product provides to individual members and should not be used in isolation when making decisions regarding superannuation products.

 5. My MySuper product shows up as mostly orange/red.
 Does that mean I should choose a different MySuper product?

-The heatmap does not provide the complete picture of the outcomes that a MySuper product provides to individual members and other aspects should be considered in determining whether a particular MySuper product is appropriate for an individual member.
+The Heatmap does not provide the complete picture of the outcomes that a MySuper product provides to individual members and other aspects should be considered in determining whether a particular MySuper product is appropriate for an individual member.
 It is also important to ask the trustee providing the MySuper product about the actions they are taking (or going to take) to address the areas where they are underperforming.

-6. Does the heatmap include all MySuper products?
+6. Does the Heatmap include all MySuper products?

 Yes.
-The heatmap includes all MySuper products (both single strategy and lifecycle products) offered by trustees.
+The Heatmap includes all MySuper products (both single strategy and lifecycle products) offered by trustees.

 Useful information for consumers seeking to better understand superannuation can be found on the Australian Securities and Investments Commission’s MoneySmart website.

-7. Does the heatmap cover member returns?
+7. Does the Heatmap cover member returns?

 8. What does APRA mean by sustainability?
 Why does it matter?

-9. What is APRA doing about MySuper products that the heatmap shows as underperforming?
+9. What is APRA doing about MySuper products that the Heatmap shows as underperforming?

-10. How often will APRA publish the heatmap?
+10. How often will APRA publish the Heatmap?

-The heatmap uses data reported to APRA by trustees under the relevant legislation, most of which is subject to audit requirements.
+The Heatmap uses data reported to APRA by trustees under the relevant legislation, most of which is subject to audit requirements.
 APRA has also required trustees to address anomalies it has identified.

-16. Which external consultants did APRA use to validate its methodology?
+13. Which external consultants did APRA use to validate its methodology?

-APRA regularly engages with external specialists to assist with specific projects such as the development of the heatmap and its superannuation data transformation program.
+APRA regularly engages with external specialists to assist with specific projects such as the development of the Heatmap and its superannuation data transformation program.